 - CPR/BLS, ACLS, & PALS certifications

-Please email Employee Health or call us at 503-415-5306 with any questions regarding the Onboarding process, including:
+Please email Employee Health with any questions regarding the pre-employment drug screen and health assessment process, including:

 - Vaccines & lab titers